RationalityEnhancement/ReflectiveLearningChatbots/json/README.md

 ### Recursion

 These elements can be used recursively to an arbitrary depth - an object can contain list properties, and a list can contain objects.
-An object

 This can be illustrated with an example of a dog shelter with multiple dogs, Fido being one of them.
 The dog shelter object has a property "residents" which is a list of Dog objects, each Dog object having a list property.
 The dog shelter also has a property "suppliers" that itself is an object.